ndsev/zserio/compiler/extensions/cpp/README.md

 ### Exceptions

-Zserio C++ runtime library together with the C++ generated code can throw a `zserio::CppRuntimeException` in some rare circumstances, mainly

-- during parsing (reading)
-- during writing
-- in reflection code
-- in type info code

-Because there are hundreds possibilities when exception `zserio::CppRuntimeException` can be thrown, the following section contains only description of exceptions during parsing.
+In functional-critical systems, the primary use case of zserio involves reading data.
+The zserio C++ runtime library, along with the generated C++ code, may throw a `zserio::CppRuntimeException` in rare circumstances.
+These exceptions can occur during reading, writing, and within its reflection functionality.
+While there are numerous possibilities for when the `zserio::CppRuntimeException` exception can be thrown, this section focuses specifically on describing exceptions that may occur during reading.

-#### Exceptions During Parsing
+#### Exceptions During Reading

 The following table describes all possibilities when C++ generated code can throw a `zserio::CppRuntimeException` during parsing of binary data: